-One type of insurance that has grown significantly over the last decade is for food truck businesses.
-If you run a food truck in NC or are thinking about starting up a business in the industry, then you will have several insurance policy coverages to consider.
+One area of insurance that has grown significantly in our agency over the last decade is Charlotte food truck insurance.
+If you run a food truck in Charlotte, NC or are thinking about starting up a business in the industry, then you will have several insurance policy options to consider.

 We have various carriers that specialize in these policy types and we can offer the most competitive rates in the market.
 We will discuss some of the most common policy types that you will want to protect you and allow you to complete contracts.